-College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205
+College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730 Email: CHPWelcomeCenter@uams.edu

 The dental hygiene program is a full-time, day program with one cohort of 34-36 students beginning each fall semester.
 It consists of four fall/spring semesters with one intervening summer session.
 The program's mission, goals, and clinical competencies/learning outcomes can be found on the department website.